Skip to content

 • using bullet points to break it down into parts

-• Be concise but complete: Make sure you cover the important parts without long-winded explanations.
+• Make sure you cover the important parts without long-winded explanations.
 Respect readers’ time and attention span!

 • The main content should prioritize information that is useful (the reader will need it to achieve their goals) and timely (is relevant to what they’re currently learning)